game-ci/unity-orb/README.md

 ### How to Contribute

-We welcome [issues](https://github.com/game-ci/unity-orb/issues) to and [pull requests](https://github.com/game-ci/unity-orb/pulls) against this repository!
+We welcome [issues](https://github.com/game-ci/unity-orb/issues) and [pull requests](https://github.com/game-ci/unity-orb/pulls) against this repository!
+For detailed guidelines, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ### How to Publish An Update